Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-We note that some prior works have established the convergence in expectation.
-Although the explosion of failure probability in (b) is suppressed by the direct characterization of the~expectation, the drawback (a) still remains.
-In addition, such results require stronger assumptions.
-For~example, \cite[(2.17)]{Bollapragada2018Exact} showed a similar recursion to \eqref{equ:LQ:error} for $\mE[\|\xb_t - \ttxb\|]$.
-However,~that work assumed a bounded moments condition for iterates, and assumed each component~$f_i$ in \eqref{equ:SSN:obj} to be strongly convex.
-Both conditions are not needed in high probability analyses.
-(Note that the majority of high probability analyses assume that each component $f_i$ is convex though not necessarily strongly convex \citep{Agarwal2017Second, RoostaKhorasani2018Sub}, while we do not impose any conditions on $f_i$, which significantly weakens the existing conditions in the literature).
-Furthermore, the stepsize in \cite{Bollapragada2018Exact} was prespecified without any~adaptivity. \cite{Bellavia2019Subsampled} introduced a non-monotone line search to address the adaptivity issue, while extra conditions such as the compactness of $\{\xb_t\}_t$ were imposed for their expectation analysis.
+We note that some prior works \citep{Bollapragada2018Exact, Meng2020Fast} showed the convergence in expectation guarantees.
+Although the explosion of the failure probability in (b) is suppressed by the direct characterization of the~expectation, the drawback (a) still remains.
+In addition, the convergence in expectation results require stronger assumptions.
+For example, \cite[(2.17)]{Bollapragada2018Exact} and \cite[Theorem 2]{Meng2020Fast} showed similar recursions to \eqref{equ:LQ:error} for $\mE[\|\xb_t - \ttxb\|]$.
+However, these works assumed a \textit{bounded moments of iterates} condition, i.e., $\mE[\|\xb_t-\tx\|^2]\leq \gamma(\mE[\|\xb_t-\tx\|])^2$ for some constant $\gamma>0$, and assumed each component $f_i$ in \eqref{equ:SSN:obj} to be strongly convex.
+Both conditions~are not needed in high probability analyses.
+Note that the majority of high probability analyses assume that each component $f_i$ is convex though not necessarily strongly convex \citep{Agarwal2017Second, RoostaKhorasani2018Sub}, while we do not impose any conditions on $f_i$, which significantly weakens the conditions in the existing literature.
+Furthermore, the stepsize in \cite{Bollapragada2018Exact, Meng2020Fast} was prespecified without any adaptivity. \cite{Bellavia2019Subsampled} introduced a non-monotone line search to address the adaptivity issue, while extra conditions such as the compactness of $\{\xb_t\}_t$ were imposed for their expectation analysis.